 Sagan presents us with a series of demotions.
 Not only is Earth not at the center of the solar system, but the sun is not at the center of the Milky Way and the Milky Way is merely one galaxy among billions.
 Finally, we are not at the center of the expanding universe because there is no center.
 An observer in any galaxy would perceive all the galaxies receding from him.
 Sagan's book was published in 1994, years before the Kepler spacecraft found exoplanets.
 Nonetheless, he foresaw it happening.
 He recognizes the Bible as a moral guide but understands that it reflects the rudimentary science of the time in which it was written.
 The earth is 4.6 billion years old, not 6 thousand years old as the Bible suggests.
 The universe itself has existed for 13.8 billion years.
 Sagan portrays the human species as a newcomer and in no way privileged.
 Although he stops short of saying religion is crap and there is no such thing as "God," he writes that "We seem compelled to project our own nature onto Nature."
 Sagan hints at a multiverse, infinitely old and unobservable.
 He strips us of all notions of being special.
 Sagan was a brilliant man who knew his stuff.
 He saw order and design as stemming from the laws of nature rather than from any kind of deity.

-Carl Sagan has high praise for the Voyager 1 and Voyager 2 missions.
+Carl Sagan has high praise for the Voyager missions.
 Launched in 1977, they opened up the solar system over a 12 year period.
 Much was learned about the gas giants.
 All 4 were found to have rings, and volcanoes were discovered on Jupiter's moon Io.
 Thousands of new rings were discovered around Saturn as Saturn's moon, Titan, became an object of interest.
-With its methane-rich atmosphere, Sagan suggested that life may eventually rise.
-He did not live to see the Cassini spacecraft reach Titan.
+With its methane-rich atmosphere, Sagan suggested that life might eventually rise.
+He died before the Cassini spacecraft reached Titan.

 Voyager 2 reached Uranus in 1986, and Neptune in 1989.
 Uranus' moon, Miranda, mystified astronomers with its bizarre terrain.
 Neptune's moon, Triton, showed an atmosphere similar to Titan's.
 Because it is so thin, we can see Triton's surface.
 Sagan concluded that the only life in our solar system is on Earth.
 He envisioned the Voyagers flying into the future, long after humans have become extinct or evolved into something else.